 High-efficiency furnaces can drain off several gallons of water every day.
 If the drain lines aren’t clear and open, the furnace will shut down.

-If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Make sure the surrounding region doesn’t have leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Confirm the surrounding region is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to a variety of issues, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with annual professional tune-ups can help to reduce these factors.
+Keeping your heating system maintained with regular professional tune-ups can virtually eliminate these factors.
 During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of concern.
 They can identify failing parts in need of replacement before they become a serious problem.
 A tune-up alone could instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner residence because your HVAC unit will be distributing clean air through a clean air filter.
+You’ll also enjoy cleaner air and a cleaner residence because your HVAC system will be distributing clean air through a clean air filter.
 Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
-A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to maintain indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
+A poorly-maintained HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
 A Longer-Lasting HVAC System

 Your HVAC system is a valuable investment with a limited lifetime.
 Depending on use, with professional maintenance you can expect your furnace and air conditioner